hartwigmedical/hmftools/sv-linx/README.md

 ##### Reportable fusions
-In addition to predicting fusions, LINX also tries to identify likely viable pathogenic fusions and marks as reportable.
+In addition to predicting fusions, Linx also tries to identify likely viable pathogenic fusions and marks as reportable.
 To maximise precision whilst ensuring high impact fusions are always likely to be reported, the criteria vary by fusion type with more relaxed criteria for known pathogenic pairs due to high prior likelihood.
 High impact promiscuous fusion partners which may be clinically relevant (including NTRK1-3, BRAF, RET, ROS1, ALK) also have more relaxed criteria

 The criteria are summarised in the below table.